KevanMacGee/LinkBoard/README.md

 ## LinkBoard

-LinkBoard (name is tentative) is an app to keep links on different topic areas.
-I created it primarily to have a quick reference to links I use when making web sites.
-Right now, you can drag the links from one category to another, but that feels like extra functionality and will likely be removed.
-The app automatically pulls the favicon from the site, but there is currently no fallback when it fails.
+LinkBoard (name is tentative) is an app to create lists of often used bookmarks for specific niches or projects.
+It started as a quick and dirty vibe coded project superficially for coding and web development links, but I have started to clean it up for public use.
+Right now, you can drag the links from one category to another, but that feels like extra functionality and might be removed.

-This started out as a vibe coded, quick and dirty project which is why the code is inline and it uses local storage.
-If I decide to put it online and allow users, those issues will be addressed.
+### Features

+- Bookmarks can be added and sorted into topic areas upon creation, but they are also drag-and-dropable.
+- The app automatically pulls the favicon for any link that is added.
+- Data can be exported into a JSON file, and similarly imported from the same.

+### Issues

+- There are some design inconsistencies.
+- The the bookmarklet feature hasn't even been tested and may not work.
+- There is a slight bug where if you drag a link from one column to another and drop it in the empty space at the bottom of a column, it doesn't register.
+In short, if you drag a link from one column, it has to pass over a link in the new column before the app registers it's being moved.
+- Local storage can inherently be flaky, I plan to move to a proper database solution.
+- The code is currently inline and unwieldy, that is a relic of the app being vibe coded in the beginning.

+### Future Plans

+- Move from data being handled by local storage to a a database.
+- Clean the code from inline css and js to proper organization.

 ![App screenshot](https://raw.githubusercontent.com/KevanMacGee/LinkBoard/refs/heads/master/screenshots/Screenshot2025-09-26-192559.png)